-7.3.5 As noted at 7.2.9 above, the final design of the proposed development would be an essential consideration, with the LPA placing great importance on any development having regard to the important characteristics, features and design context of the Chilterns AONB.
-This application does not consider Appearance or Layout (which are reserved for consideration at a later date).
-However it is clear from the council's Landscape consultant (para 9.1.26) that there are concerns in respect of the illustrative layout submitted with the application and the quality of the development in design terms.
+7.3.5 As noted at section 7.2 above, the final design of the proposed development would be an essential consideration at the reserved matters stage, with the LPA placing great importance on the scale and appearance of the development having regard to the important characteristics, features and design context of the Chilterns AONB.
+This application does not address the Appearance or Layout (which are reserved for consideration at a later date) of the proposed development.
+However it is clear from the council's Landscape consultant (para 9.1.26) that there are concerns in respect of the illustrative layout submitted with the application and the guality of the development in design terms.
+For example, concerns are raised that the illustrative masterplan does not sufficiently consider breaking up the urban form, access roads and parking into smaller groups sensitive to the context, but instead tries to hide the scheme using planting.
+There has been no attempt for housing to the eastern boundary of the site to complement the transition to the existing detached houses beyond the eastern boundary.
+Concerns are raised that the plan appears to provide one surrounding buffer zone around the site, not enhancing engagement with the wider context.
+There are concerns that the layout is of a dense suburban type when it should respond to the rural edge vernacular with improved pedestrian access and cycle paths.
+The LPA consider the comments and concerns of the landscape consultant to be relevant, and consider the provision of two storey buildings parallel to Green Street, which would be visible from the new access points, would fundamentally change the character and appearance of this part of Green Street.